rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/reaction-localization.md

 We use the [accounting.js](https://openexchangerates.github.io/accounting.js/) library for formatting.

-Typical usage is `price = accounting.formatMoney price, Reaction.Locale.currency`
+Typical usage is `price = accounting.formatMoney price, Demand.Locale.currency`

 _Note:_ Changing base shop currency is not reactive.
 Refresh/restart to see changes.

-To add a currency you can add an entry in `reaction-sample-data/private/data/Shops.json`.
+To add a currency you can add an entry in `demand-sample-data/private/data/Shops.json`.
 For example:

 ```json
 "currencies" [